 6. Housekeeping and Transportation: All Taken Care Of

 Keeping the house clean, weeding the garden, getting to appointments and social engagements — these are day-to-day responsibilities that often fall on caregivers when a senior parent is living at home, whether they live alone or with the family.
 The vast majority of these burdens are relieved when older adults reside in assisted living, as the community generally includes upkeep and housekeeping in the monthly rent cost, and many facilities also offer transportation services.

 Family caregivers are also generally responsible for helping with activities of daily living (ADLs) such as bathing, dressing, and eating when a senior loved one lives at home.
 In other cases, the family or the senior themselves must bear the cost of a home care aide.
 Both of these options can cause personal and financial strain on the family.
 In contrast, one of the most basic tenets of assisted living is helping older adults with these ADLs so that they can continue to function as independently as possible.

 8. The Rewards of Independence

-If you’re considering assisted living for your senior loved one, check our resources for facility listings and access to personalized guidance.
-Feel free to let us know how we’re doing in the comments.
+If you’re considering assisted living for your senior loved one, view our resources for community listings and access to personalized guidance.